pgdevelopers/terraform-provider-cognito/README.md

-# Terraform Provider Scaffolding
+# Terraform Provider Cognito

-This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
+This repository was built from a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing:

  - A resource, and a data source (`internal/provider/`),
  - Examples (`examples/`) and generated documentation (`docs/`),